bhumphrey0x20/Advanced-Lane-Finding-Proj-3/writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/Advanced_lane_finding.ipynb" (or in lines # through # of the file called `Advanced_lane_finding.py`).
+The code for this step is contained in the second code cell under the title "Camera Calibration Using Chessboard Images" of the IPython notebook located in "advanced_lane_finding.ipynb" (or in lines # through # of the file called `advanced_lane_finding.py`).
+This code was provided in Udacity Self-Driving Car, Term1, Lesson 15.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+"object points" were prepared, which were the (x, y, z) coordinates of the chessboard corners.
+It is assumed that the chessboard was fixed on the (x, y) plane at z=0, such that the object points were the same for each calibration image.
+Thus, `objp` was just a replicated array of coordinates, and `objpoints` was appended with a copy of it every successful detection chessboard corners in a test image.  `imgpoints` was appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+The output `objpoints` and `imgpoints` were used to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+This distortion correction was applied to the test image using the `cv2.undistort()` function and obtained this result:

 ### Pipeline (single images)